Baby’s death tied to contaminated breast pump, CDC says

-Federal health officials are warning parents of newborns to sterilize equipment used for both bottle- and breast-feeding after a baby died last year from a rare infection tied to a contaminated breast pump.
+(AP) – Federal health officials are warning parents of newborns to sterilize equipment used for both bottles – and breast-feeding after a baby died last year from a rare infection tied to a contaminated breast pump.

 The infant, a premature boy, was infected with the bacteria Cronobacter sakazakii, the same germ that sparked a recall and nationwide shortage of powdered infant formula last year, according to a Centers for Disease Control and Prevention report released Thursday.